TristanWYL/instapic-backend/README.md

 This repository is originally built for a technical interview, so everything is coded for fast prototyping.
 Due to this, some features seemingly irregarding with the functionality of the website, but actually important have not been incorporated, including:

-* applying OAuth to protect the api (authenticating the client app and users)
+* applying JWT to protect the api (authenticating the client app and users)

 # 7. License